Hello Everyone! Long time no see, huh?

 The tea is already packaged in 20 small pyramid bags – apparently this is better for flavor diffusion.
 I have no idea.

-So that’s what the tea box looks like inside, when you open it.
+So this is what the tea box looks like inside, when you open it.

-According to the box, for the best result, you need 200ml boiling water for one pyramid of tea.
+According to the box, for the best result, you need 200ml boiling water for one pyramid of tea thing.

 This tea is flavored, and the lemon can clearly be felt while drinking.
 I can also feel some lemon flavor when i bring the cup next to my face.

 The taste is better, nicer, more flavored, when the drink is still warm.
 This is not a bitter tea like i used to think some years back.
 I have no idea what changed, but i found this tea a bit on the sweet side.

 It becomes slightly bitter when left to brew for longer.
 This means that yes, i try to not let it brew for too long.